QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 This method avoids the need to invert polynomial functions at each timestep and is computationally more efficient.

 The definition of the part load factor curve is user-defined and differentiated into inverter and on-off heat pumps.
-The part load factor curve for inverter-driven heat pumps is based on Blervaque2015[^Blervaque2015].
+The part load factor curve for inverter-driven heat pumps is based on Blervaque2015[^Blervaque2015] and Filliard2009[^Filliard2009].
 There, the curve is defined in two separate sections.
 The section below the point of maximum efficiency is a function according to the part load factor calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper but according to Fuentes2019[^Fuentes2019].
 The section above the point of the maximum efficiency is approximated as straight curve.
 The definition of these curve can be done entering the cc-coefficient and the coordinates of the two points highlighed in the figure below.
 Here, cc is chosen as 0.95 and \(a\) is used to stretch the curve to meet the intersection point with the straight line.

 ![Input curve for part load efficiency of inverter heat pump](fig/230119_PartLoadPowerCurve_input.JPG)